telerik/reporting-docs/knowledge-base/custom-definition-storage-does-not-implement-interface-member.md

 ---
-title: 'CustomDefinitionStorage' does not implement interface member 'IAssetsStorage.CreateFolderAsync(CreateFolderModel)'
+title: CustomDefinitionStorage does not implement interface member IAssetsStorage.CreateFolderAsync(CreateFolderModel)
 description: The 'CustomDefinitionStorage' does not implement interface member 'IAssetsStorage.CreateFolderAsync(CreateFolderModel)' is thrown after upgrade to R2 2022
 type: troubleshooting
 page_title: 'CustomDefinitionStorage' does not implement interface member 'IAssetsStorage.CreateFolderAsync(CreateFolderModel)'